clirdlf/eresearchnetwork/assignments/assignment-topic4.md

 #Topic 4 Assignment

-Due: August 9, 2017
+Due: August 7, 2017

+Submit to CLIR ERN OSF instance at <https://osf.io/pdn8z/>
+* Save the file with the following convention [assignment-topic4]-[institution-name].[file-extension]
+* Add the file to appropriate assignment folder in this [DLf-eRN-Assignments folder](https://drive.google.com/drive/folders/0B00qDiMLT3XdeHlJZmFUQ2Z0NkE?usp=sharing)

 ##Directions

-For data repositories, a data dictionary serves the following functions:
+For data or digital scholarship repositories, a data dictionary serves the following functions:
 * To document the metadata elements used in the repository
 * To define each metadata element
 * To describe how each metadata element is assigned to repository content